ocqt/Customizing-Qt-Creator/README.md

 ### Installing

-To install the wizards, you will extract them and copy them into your Qt Creator's template folders.
+To install the wizards, copy the wizard folder contents into your Qt Creator's respective template folders.
 The location depends on your installation of Qt Creator.

 Typical locations of the Qt Creator wizards folder:
-Windows: C:\Qt\Tools\QtCreator\share\qtcreator\templates\wizards
+* Windows: C:\Qt\Tools\QtCreator\share\qtcreator\templates\wizards
-Ubuntu: /opt/Qt\tools\qtcreator\share\qtcreator\templates\wizards
+* Ubuntu: /opt/Qt/tools/qtcreator/share/qtcreator/templates/wizards

+Tip: use a comparison tool to copy the files over to examine the differences with the pre-existing wizard files.

 ## Authors